ncbi-nlp/PhenoTagger/README.md

 - --output, -o, help="output folder to save the tagged results"

 The file format can be in BioC(xml) or PubTator(tab-delimited text file) (click [here](https://www.ncbi.nlm.nih.gov/research/bionlp/APIs/format/) to see our format descriptions).
-The /example/ provides some examples.
+There are some examples in the */example/* folder.

 Example: